krvarma/node-red-contrib-sparkcore/README.md

 This is a forked project that built off @krvarma's `node-red-contrib-sparkcore` initial work (0.0.12).

+Additional features implemented from `node-red-contrib-particle 0.0.2+`:
+* local cloud SSE (limited) support
+* configuration node implementation
+* dynamic property setting
-Copyright 2015- Chuan Khoo (node-red-contrib-particle 0.0.2+) for local cloud SSE (limited) support, configuration node implementation, dynamic property setting, implementation of separate nodes for clarity, renaming to Particle and other cosmetic fixes.
+* implementation of separate nodes for clarity
+* renaming to Particle and other cosmetic fixes.

-Copyright 2014 Krishnaraj Varma (node-red-contrib-sparkcore 0.0.12)